ChinmayMundane/Autonomous_Driving/README.md

 # ADS_basics

-These are some test codes and simulations that i did to get familiar with carla and SUMO and not the real project which I am currently part of.
+These are some test codes and simulations that i did to get familiar with carla & SUMO, and not the project which involves implementation of safety monitor using carla and SUMO.